Disclosing Your Disability

 Prepare a disclosure script and rehearse it.
 Write down what you’d like to disclose and run it by a friend or colleague to give you feedback.
 Then rehearse it until you can say it comfortably and naturally.
 Click here to view a sample disclosure script and tips on how to create your own.
 Click here to learn more about creating your disclosure script.

 Use complicated medical terminology to describe your disability.
-Speak about your abilities and limitations in plain language that an interviewer can clearly understand.
+Speak about your abilities and limitations in plain language that an employer can clearly understand.

 Unintentionally answer illegal questions about your disability.
 After you disclose, the employer may unknowingly ask a question that is prohibited by law.
 To learn more about what questions are illegal and how to handle this situation, see the “Interviewing” tab above.

 Leave room for doubt.
-When you walk out the interview room, the employer needs to be convinced that your disability will not impact your job performance.
+The employer needs to be convinced that your disability will not impact your job performance.
 Demonstrate, with examples, that your disability has not limited your personal achievements in your academic and professional life to date.

-Career advisors are available at CECS to discuss your career needs, including disclosure and how to advocate your strengths to employers, through drop-in sessions offered daily.
-Click here to view the drop-in schedule.
+Career Advisors in the Experiential Learning Hub are available to discuss your career needs, including disclosure and how to advocate your strengths to employers.
+Click here to schedule an appointment.

 Canadian Hearing Society, University of Tennessee